amitmerchant1990/reverie/_posts/2022-05-13-Eurovision.md

 Drum home the main points

-In the abstract and again introduction, results and conclusions
+In the abstract and again in the introduction, results and conclusions

 Step three!